Mitchell Park Horticultural Conservatory: History

 The Mitchell Park Horticultural Conservatory was preceded by the former Milwaukee Conservatory.
 The conservatory opened in 1898 and was demolished in 1955 to make way for the current conservatory.
 Construction began in 1959 and was completed in 1964.
-The conservatory opened as the Mitchel Park Horticultural Conservatory in 1964.
+The conservatory opened as the Mitchell Park Horticultural Conservatory in 1964.
 The Floral Show Dome, Tropical Dome, and Desert Domes were completed in 1964, 1966, and 1967 respectively.

 The conservatory closed in June 2008 for a major restoration project following multiple cracked glass panels.
 Additionally the lobby was remodeled.
 The conservatory officially opened in October 2008.
 Beginning February 8, 2016, the Mitchell Park Domes were closed because of structural concerns.
 By the end of 2016, repairs allowed all three domes to be reopened to the public.
 In 2017, a greenhouse complex at the rear of the Conservatory was opened to replace previous off-site facilities.

 In 2019, after years of deterioration and falling concrete debris, Gallagher Museum Services was hired to do a study of the three domes.
 That firm recommended demolition of the domes, at an estimated cost of 300 million dollars.
 This recommendation has been rebuked by the National Trust for Historic Preservation and Milwaukee County Supervisor Jason Haas said it has no impact on the future of the domes.
 In November 2024, plans were approved for renovations.